 Printed monthly, except for January, and consisting of between 28-32 pages (occasionally 36) at present, you’ll find everything that matters in the area from local interests and views, to services, useful numbers and contacts.
 With so much covered we’re sure you’ll enjoy the read!

 The first issue of Minster Matters (hard copy) appeared at the beginning of 2000 due mainly to the efforts of the then Editor Kelvin Holdom.
 Kelvin built on his initial 4 pages until he moved to Devon in August 2006 when it had grown 6 fold.
-June 2006 saw our first online edition available and the magazine is now regularly read in the far reaches of the globe.
+June 2006 saw our first online edition available (it is hoped that we may be able to get a copy of all the earlier issues online, but this will be an ongoing project that may take quite a while) and the magazine is now regularly read in the far reaches of the globe.
 February 2008 saw us venturing into the realms of podcasting and producing a spoken version on CD, for those less fortunate than ourselves, who have problems with their sight.
 July 2009 saw the magazine take the next step in it's onward development with the introduction of a full colour cover and then in December 2011 we entered the world of both Braille and large print versions when we officially opened our office in the neighbourhood centre.